homearanya/wild-coast-walks/src/pages/tours/battlefields.md

       caption: On the road towards Maria Ratchitz
       image: /img/img-20181021-wa0044.jpg
 ---

-Spekboom Tours presents the Battlefields bike tour 2019.
-This unique 9-day tour offers a carefully selected range of activities from scenic rides and pampered safaris, to vivid stories of epic battles steeped in local history.
-Using quiet country roads with very manageable daily cycling distances, we will explore some of the landmark battles of **Ladysmith, Spioenkop, Isandlawana, Rorke’s Drift, Talana Hill** and **Elangslaagte**. \
-\
+Spekboom Tours presents the Battlefields Bike Tour 2019.

+A unique 8 night (7 riding days) tour of the KZN Battlefields around Ladysmith taking in the epic battle sites of the Boer and Anglo Zulu wars.
+Includes guesthouse and lodge accommodation and a 1 night stay at Nambiti Game reserve with 2 game drives.
+Tour is fully guided with historical presentations, catered meals, support vehicle and luggage transfers as well as all park/museum entry fees A qualified professional Battlefields guide accompanies the tour giving insight into the historical battles of **Isandlawana, Rorkes Drift and Spionekop.**

-A luxury mid-trip stay at the big-five private reserve of Nambiti offers a refreshing rest stop and chance to experience one of South Africa’s premier game reserves.
+A luxury mid-trip stay at the big-five private reserve of **Nambiti **offers a refreshing rest stop and chance to experience one of South Africa’s premier game reserves.

 This is a spectacular cycle tour that combines many unique attractions to appeal to several varied interest groups.

+_Duration: 9 days, 8 nights_

+_Recommended fitness level: Moderate_

+_Average daily cycle distances: 44-60km/d_

+_Accommodation types: Varied from rustic home-style accommodation to luxury game-lodges_

+_Price: from R13 500pps_

+_Inclusive of comfortable accommodation, all meals, luggage transfer, support vehicle, cycle guide, registered history guide, game drives and all entry fees. _\
+__\
+_Should you have your own organised group (min 6 persons) then a personalised bespoke battlefield tour can be arranged for shorter 5-day as well as for groups not wishing to cycle the route._

+__

+__